Replit vs GitHub Codespaces: The complete comparison guide

 While GitHub Codespaces provides deployment flexibility and complete control over hosting choices, Replit's one-click deployment has the advantage in rapid development and iteration because you can go from idea to live application in minutes without DevOps knowledge.
 This removes barriers that prevent many developers from shipping software.

-Pricing and Value
+Pricing and value

 Understanding costs and what's included helps you budget accurately and avoid surprises.

-• 1 GB storage per app
+• Publish 1 app

 • Everything in Core

-• $40 monthly credits per user
+• $100 monthly credits

 • Private deployments

-How Agent Pricing Works:
+How Agent pricing works:

-Agent uses effort-based pricing that charges based on computational work performed.
+Agent 4 uses effort-based pricing that charges based on computational work performed.
 Simple requests like bug fixes or small changes typically cost under $0.25, while complex builds like full features or integrations cost more but reflect the total effort involved.

 Each request creates one checkpoint capturing the completed work.
 This eliminates intermediate checkpoints and makes billing transparent.
 Your monthly credits apply automatically to Agent usage, hosting, databases, and other cloud services.